 In 1980 Arthur's eldest son, Chris, graduated from the University of Minnesota with a Bachelor's Degree in Mortuary Science and joined the family business as a third-generation partner.
 In 1986 Arthur's second son, Keith, also graduated from the University of Minnesota with a Bachelor's Degree in Mortuary Science.
 At that time the three formed a partnership until 1994 when Arthur retired from funeral service and Chris and Keith purchased the business.
 Chris is a former President of the Michigan Funeral Directors Association and currently serves on the National Funeral Directors Association Policy Board.

 Christina Anderson, Chris' youngest daughter, received her Bachelor of Science degree in May of 2016 from the University of Minnesota, majoring in Mortuary Science.
-Christina is very excited to continue the Anderson tradition as a fourth generation funeral director.
+Christina continues the Anderson tradition as a fourth generation funeral director.